simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

 Once Paraview is opened, follow these steps to see the heat diffuse across the bar:

-- In the Properties panel in the left hand side, in the Variables tab, tick the box next to $T$.
-Press Apply
+1. In the Properties panel in the left hand side, in the Variables tab, tick the box next to $T$.
+2. Press Apply.
-- In the second bar of icons at the top of the window, click the 'vtkBlockColours' dropdown and change this to $T$
+3. In the second bar of icons at the top of the window, click the 'vtkBlockColours' dropdown and change this to $T$
-- Next to this dropdown, find the button with an arrow and the letter 't'.
+4. Next to this dropdown, find the button with an arrow and the letter 't'.
 Click this to rescale the data range over all timestamps
-- Press the green play button in the top bar of the window
+5. Press the green play button in the top bar of the window

 You should see something like this:
 <figure markdown>